 Option Description -a BAM/BED/GFF/VCF file "A".
 Each feature in A is compared to B in search of overlaps.
 Use "stdin" if passing A with a UNIX pipe. -b One or more BAM/BED/GFF/VCF file(s) "B".
 Use "stdin" if passing B with a UNIX pipe.
 NEW!!! : -b may be followed with multiple databases and/or wildcard () character(s). -abam BAM file A. Each BAM alignment in A is compared to B in search of overlaps.
-Use "stdin" if passing A with a UNIX pipe: For example: samtools view -b <bam></bam> l bedtools intersect -abam stdin -b genes.bed.
-Note : no longer necessary after version 2.19.0 -hist longer necessary after version 2.17.0 Report a histogram of coverage for each feature in A as well as a summary histogram for all features in A. Output (tab delimited) after each feature in A: 1) depth 2) # bases at depth 2) # bases at depth 3) size of A 3) Size of A 4) % of A at depth 7) 10 01 A at ucptii -d Report the depth at each position in each A feature.
+Use "stdin" if passing A with a UNIX pipe: For example: samtools view -b <bam></bam> bedtools intersect -abam stdin -b genes.bed.
+Note: no longer necessary after version 2.19.0 -hist Report a histogram of coverage for each feature in A as well as a summary histogram for all features in A. Output (tab delimited) after each feature in A: 1) depth 2) # bases at depth 3) size of A 4) % of A at depth -d Report the depth at each position in each A feature.
 Po- sitions reported are one based.
-Each position and depth follow the complete A feature. -counts Only report the count of overlaps, don't compute frac- -f tion, etc. Restricted by -f and -r.
-Minimum overlap required as a fraction of A. Default is -1 1E-9 (i.e. 1bp). -F Minimum overlap required as a fraction of B. Default is 1E-9 (i.e., 1bp). -r Require that the fraction of overlap be reciprocal for A and B. In other words, if -f is 0.90 and -r is used, this requires that B overlap at least 90% of A and that A also overlaps at least 90% of B. -е Require that the minimum fraction be satisfied for A OR B. In other words, if -e is used with -f 0.90 and -F 0.10 this requires that either 90% of A is covered OR 10% of B is covered.
-Without -e, both fractions would have to be satisfied. -s Force "strandedness".
+Each position and depth follow the complete A feature. -counts Only report the count of overlaps, don't compute frac- tion, etc. Restricted by -f and -r. -f Minimum overlap required as a fraction of A. Default is 1E-9 (i.e. 1bp). -F Minimum overlap required as a fraction of B. Default is 1E-9 (i.e., 1bp). -r Require that the fraction of overlap be reciprocal for A and B. In other words, if -f is 0.90 and -r is used, this requires that B overlap at least 90% of A and that A also overlaps at least 90% of B. -е Require that the minimum fraction be satisfied for A OR B. In other words, if -e is used with -f 0.90 and -F 0.10 this requires that either 90% of A is covered OR 10% of B is covered.
+Without -e, both fractions would have to be satisfied. -8 Force "strandedness".
 That is, only report hits in B that overlap A on the same strand.
 By default, overlaps are reported without respect to strand. -S Require different strandedness.
 That is, only report hits in B that overlap A on the opposite strand.
-By default, overlaps are reported without respect to strand. -split Treat "split" BAM (i.e., having an "N" CIGAR opera- Spine . tion) or BED12 entries as distinct BED intervals. -sorted For very large B files, invoke a "sweeping" algo- rithm that requires position-sorted (e.g., sort -k1, 1 -k2, 2n for BED files) input.
-When using -sorted, memory usage remains low even for very large files. -g Specify a genome file the defines the expected chromo- 8 some order in the input chapter 4.
-Table of contents option. -header Print the header from the A file prior to results. -sortout When using multiple databases (-b), sort the output DB hits for each record
+By default, overlaps are reported without respect to strand. -split Treat "split" BAM (i.e., having an "N" CIGAR opera- tion) or BED12 entries as distinct BED intervals. -sorted For very large B files, invoke a "sweeping" algo- rithm that requires position-sorted (e.g., sort -k1, 1 - k2, $2n$ for BED files) input.
+When using -sorted, memory usage remains low even for very large files. -g Specify a genome file the defines the expected chromo- 8 some order in the input files for use with the of contents option. -header Print the header from the A file prior to results. -sortout When using multiple databases (- b ), sort the output DB hits for each record